Philosophist/awake-template/content/posts/built-for-speed.md

 date: 2019-09-19T07:00:00.000Z
 featureImage: /uploads/IMG_Stars_20190405_193410_processed.jpg
 ---
-# Tale of The Beer Tycoon
+# The Tale of The Beer Tycoon

 Once there was a brewer named Dave who created a brew.